Controversy about the word conception

 - Ovulation with the ejection of an egg from an ovary

 - The egg is fertilized by a sperm

-- The fertilized egg travels down the fallopian tube and cells multiply
+- The fertilized egg becomes the embryo and travels down the fallopian tube and cells multiply

 - The embryo implants (attaches) to the uterine lining

 - HCG, the pregnancy hormone is being produced within days after implantation